When you’re building a company, there are milestones that always stand out. Your first hire. The first client. Opening a new office.

 There’s a temptation among some leaders to discredit employee engagement as a fluff metric.
 Well, here’s a metric you probably do care about: revenue per employee.
 And if you want to drive that number up, you’re going to need to invest heavily in things like culture and engagement.
 In other words: when you’re at 50 employees, it’s time to double-down on HR.

 There’s no shortage of stats here.
+Gallup found that companies that prioritize engagement:

-They’re 21 percent more profitable.
+Are 21 percent more productive,

 For growing companies, those are make-or-break numbers.
 That’s why out of all the metrics we follow as a company, I consider employee Net Promoter Score (eNPS) among the most critical.
 Simply, your eNPS is the measure of how likely employees are to recommend your company as a great place to work.